rvstraalen/ebay-case/README.md

 I did some hyperparameter tuning.
 I don't expect big differences in performance, but it's good to get an impression of how much improvement can be made by tuning.

+The resulting random forest model performance was far from great.
+Below I provide some ideas for improvement but in the end the right choices are highly dependent on the case.

 #### Data split

 The data was split randomly.
 It might be worthwhile to stratify on highly imbalanced features such as channel and possibly hour to ensure comparable distributions in all sets.